B0Qi/AUTO-LaTex/README.md

 cd AUTO-LaTex
 ```

-Then new a config.json file which contains your Api keys of Mathpix.
+Then new a config.json file which contains your Api keys of [Mathpix API service](https://mathpix.com/ocr).

 ```json
 {